What Dr. Faustus did not know

 Maybe each of us is like this once.
 Then we have to take heart, because the message of the Bible is clear.
 Any kind of sin can be forgiven - except for the Holy Spirit - and this truth is in the message of the cross.
 The message of the good news is that the sacrifice that Christ made for us was worth much more than the sum of all our lives and sins we ever committed.
 Some people do not accept God's offer of forgiveness and thereby glorify their sins: "My guilt is so great, too great.
 God can never forgive me. "

-Paul goes on to write: "But where sin has become mighty, grace has become even more mighty" (Rom 5,20).
-The message is clear: the way of grace is always free, even for the worst sinner.
-When Dr. Faustus only really understood that.
+Paul continues: “But where sin increased, grace increased all the more” (Romans 5:20).
+The message is clear: The way of grace is always open, even for the worst sinner.
+If only Dr. Faustus had truly understood that.

 by Neil Earle